-The Authority invests with Chandler Investments, this organization meets the requirements of the Utah Money Management Act.
-The following are the Authority's investments as of December 31, 2022 by fair value measurement:
+The Authority invests with Zions Capital Advisors, Chandler Investments, and the Utah Public Treasurers Investment Fund.
+All three of these organizations meet the requirements of the Utah Money Management Act.
+The following are the Authority's investments as of December 31, 2023 by fair value measurement: